-There are 2 well-known bus companies that service this route.
+There are two well-known bus companies that service this route.
 These are Coda Lines and Ohayami Trans, both of which only provide night trips.
-This makes sense as the journey can take between 8-11 hours, depending on the traffic when heading out of Manila.
-Travelling at night allows you to save both time and a night on accommodation.

-The two bus companies stop at the Poblacion (town center) in Banaue.
-Tourist buses do not have on-board toilets and aren’t the most spacious.
-They do make at least 2 stops along the way for bathroom and meal breaks.
+Only tourist buses are available for this route.
+This means that they do not have onboard toilets and aren’t very spacious.
+They do make at least two stops along the way for bathroom and meal breaks.
 Overall, don’t expect too much from the buses operating in the Philippines.

 There is no direct flight from Manila to Banaue.
-You need to book a flight to Cauayan and from there, hire a transfer to get you to Banaue.
+First, you’ll need to take a flight from Manila to Cauayan Airport (CYZ), from where it’s still a 130 km ride to Banaue.